If you select "no," please send me an email so I can improve this guide.

-More details about this assignments will be provided by Ms. Henson on Monday, October 21st during class.
+More details about these assignments will be provided in class.

 From time to time, I attend conferences or other events where students present their work in the form of a research poster.
 As a political science major, you will probably be asked to prepare a poster for one of your advanced classes.
 My thinking, then, is that you will benefit from knowing how to design an academic poster.
 You will take what you learned from the research assignment and turn it into a poster.
 On December 2, you will share your poster with the class.
 (There may be prizes, incidentally.)

 You will need to have your poster printed at Design Works in the Union.
 Your poster should be printed in color on 12”x18” paper.
 The poster does not need to be mounted or laminated.
 It should cost less than $1.00 to print.
-If you end up without printing credit, I will be glad to pay for your poster.
 Please do not wait until the last minute to print your poster.
-Design Works requires at least a “three day turnaround” on print or shop jobs can be expected during their busier times.
+Design Works requires at least a “three day turnaround” on print or shop jobs that can be expected during their busier times.
 See the Design Works Student Pricing Page for more information.

 Still, want more help with this project?
 Ask your professor, teaching assistant, or Political Science librarian, Brea Henson, for help.

 UNT has several libraries.
 Most Political Science materials can be found on the Mezzanine Level of Sycamore Library, which is located inside Sycamore Hall You can find a map of library locations here:

 The UNT Libraries offer a variety of service for our students: